Thompson632/CS613-Machine-Learning/hw2/readme.txt

 - numpy: 1.22.3

 Description:
-- In test_linear_regression.py, there is a main method that calls three other methods to test each of the different parts of the assignment:
+- In test_logistic_regression.py, there is two methods at the end of the file that execute for each of the different parts of the assignment:
+  - binary_logistic_regression
-  - test_closed_form
+  - multi_class_logistic_regression

+Each of the methods take the following parameter (learning rate, epochs, and stability) that can be adjusted for more accuracy.
+I left the the parameters as follows because as I increased the epochs, my CPU increased exponentially but I did let it run and did notice increased accuracy for both models:
+  - learning rate = 0.1
-  - test_s_folds_cross_validation
+  - epochs = 10000
-  - test_locally_weighted
+  - stability = 10e-7
-In each of those methods, there is a call to print the results of the different methods run to the console for verification.

 How to Run:
-- From the directory where this zip file was unzipped, run the following command: python3 test_linear_regression.py
+- From the directory where this zip file was unzipped, run the following command: python3 test_logistic_regression.py

 Miscellaneous Notes:
 - Operating System: Mac